 Since 2013 I have facilitated art and photography workshops for children impacted by cancer at Gilda's Club in NY and I actively volunteer as a teaching assistant with the Pablove Foundation, teaching children and teens living with cancer how to develop their creative voice through the art of photography at MoMA.

-In October 2016 I started facilitating art programming for the youthful offender division at Rikers Island, and in 2017 I developed an Art Club for the women at RMSC where I have a continued commitment to encouraging the youth to think creatively and to have a sense of belonging.
+In October 2016 I started facilitating art programming for the Youthful Offender Division at Rikers Island, and in 2017 I developed an Art Club for incarcerated women at RMSC where I have a continued commitment to encouraging the youth to think creatively and to have a sense of belonging.

 I am a certified M/WBE business based in New York City and work as a commercial, documentary and fine art photographer in both analog and digital formats.